amazeeio-demos/demo-bree-magento/README.md

 Once you have set up your project on Lagoon (or locally) you will want to run an installation

-If you're installing on Lagoon, you'll want to ssh into your environment and copy the basic files into `/app/app/etc`
+If you're installing on Lagoon, you'll want to ssh into your target environment and copy the basic files into `/app/app/etc`

 `cp /repo/app/etc/* /app/app/etc/`